wp-plugins/font-awesome-4-menus/readme.txt

 = Will this bloat or slow down my WordPress? =

-No. On your site, Font Awesome 4 Menus will load one minified stylesheet (18kb) which load the fonts.
+No. On your site, Font Awesome 4 Menus will load one minified stylesheet (18kb) which loads the fonts.
 We use it on mobile-first responsive sites (and our own site) all the time without any noticeable performance drag.

 = What happens to my menus if I deactivate/uninstall this? =

 Your site will be fine.
-Where you used Font Awesome menus, those menu items will just have additional classes (fa-whatever) that you can erase or ignore (or style differently).
+Where you used Font Awesome 4 Menus, those menu items will just have additional classes (fa-whatever) that you can erase or ignore (or style differently).